What is Sete Outeiros?

 What languages do you speak?

 Sete Outeiros is located in Galiza, in the northwest of Iberia.
 While it is governed by the Spanish State, this part of the world has a unique culture and language.
 Galiza is the historical origins of the Atlantic celts.
-Here at Sete Outeiros we speak English and Galizan (Galego), the local language.
-We understand Spanish and can communicate with Spanish speakers but don’t really speak it.
-If you’re interested in the local language and culture (including traditional music and festivals (as well as the pre-catholic celtic religion)) then these are all things we’re interested in too.
+We speak Galizan, English, Portuguese, Spanish and French.

 How does it work financially?